elvismello/galstep/README.md

 ## Usage

 You can run `python galstep.py --help` to see the message below.
-Also please check out the `galaxy_params.ini` file to see the available free parameters.
+Also check the `galaxy_params.ini` file to see other available parameters.

     usage: galstep.py [-h] [-cores CORES] [--force-yes] [--force-no] [--hdf5] [-o init.dat] [-i params_galaxy.ini]